schulera/CaryLibSearch/README.md

 ## Data in Figshare for Institutions
 The Figshare API works for both the public Figshare repository as well as Figshare for Institutions instances.
 The [Figshare API documentation](https://docs.figshare.com/) is thorough and Open API compatible, however, it does not provide examples in R.

+Not ready yet!
+Usage examples will go here.

+## Disclaimer
+This is not an official Figshare product.